 NACD’s Annual Awards Program recognizes individuals and organizations for their outstanding work and leadership in soil and water conservation.
 The 2018 awardees will be recognized at a ceremony held in their honor at NACD’s 2019 Annual Meeting in San Antonio, Texas, in February.
 Please submit nomination forms and any questions you may have to email@example.com.

 NACD Friend of Conservation Award

-The nomination period is open through August 31, 2018.
+The nomination period has closed; winners will be announced at the 2019 Annual Meeting in February.
 The Friend of Conservation Award recognizes an individual, business, organization, or agency outside the association for outstanding contributions to the conservation of our nation’s natural resources.
 Any individual, business, organization or agency that is not directly associated with conservation districts at the local, state, or national level is eligible to receive this award.
 Nominations can be made by any individual, organization, agency or conservation district.
 The Friend of Conservation Award recipient will be selected by the NACD Awards Committee.

 The award recipient will be honored at the NACD Annual Meeting in San Antonio, Texas, this coming February.
 They will also receive complimentary registration for one day of the meeting, one complimentary ticket to the Appreciation Banquet, a plaque and national recognition in NACD publications.

 NACD Distinguished Service Award